offa/android-foss/tutorials/Install-Rooted-OTA.md

 ## Prerequisite

-1. The Update file of the version that's running on the device (*NOT* the update you want to install)
+1. The Update file of the version that's already running on the device (*NOT* the update you want to install)
 1. [**TWRP**](https://twrp.me/) for your device
 1. [**Magisk**](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)
 1. *ADB* and *Fastboot* inclusive developer mode the device